 Regarding the long-term condition of the building, cold-formed steel has unique resilience ensuring that it won’t deteriorate due to a wide array of issues common in wood construction (warping, rotting wood, termites, etc.) Owners will also be satisfied that cold-formed steel is fireproof, and is often made with recycled content.

 Those who work, live and play in a structure built of cold-formed steel will take comfort in knowing that the acoustics are astounding – 60% better than precast concrete and 34% better than wood.

 So, which one is best?

-Wood has been a staple in the construction industry for many years, and can often deliver an acceptable product at a cheaper upfront price.
+Wood has been a staple in the construction industry for many years, and can often deliver a ‘satisfactory’ product.